-- ESAs shortened overall survival and/or increased the risk of tumor progression or recurrence in clinical studies of patients with breast, non-small cell lung, head and neck, lymphoid, and cervical cancers (Table 3, 5.3). - Prescribers and hospitals must enroll in and comply with the ESA APPRISE Oncology Program to prescribe and/or dispense Aranesp to patients with cancer (5.2). - Use the lowest dose to avoid RBC transfusions (2.3). - Use ESAs only for anemia from myelosuppressive chemotherapy (1.2). - ESAs are not indicated for patients receiving myelosuppressive chemotherapy when the anticipated outcome is cure (1.3). - Discontinue following the completion of a chemotherapy course (2.3).
+- ESAs shortened overall survival and/or increased the risk of tumor progression or recurrence in clinical studies of patients with breast, non-small cell lung, head and neck, lymphoid, and cervical cancers (5.2). - Use the lowest dose to avoid RBC transfusions (2.3). - Use ESAs only for anemia from myelosuppressive chemotherapy (1.2). - ESAs are not indicated for patients receiving myelosuppressive chemotherapy when the anticipated outcome is cure (1.3). - Discontinue following the completion of a chemotherapy course (2.3).

-------RECENT MAJOR CHANGES-----
+-----RECENT MAJOR CHANGES-----